Skip to main content

 Cultural stigmas and negative perceptions about mental illness can discourage individuals from getting help.
 Attitudes about mental health issues vary among different communities.
 Both religious ideas and cultural perceptions can shape how people feel about getting mental health care.

-Sometimes these ideas and perceptions stigmatize mental illness, which can prevent people from seeking treatment for themselves or loved ones.
+Sometimes these ideas and perceptions stigmatize mental illness, possibly preventing people from seeking treatment for themselves or loved ones.
 In some cases, communities may discourage men from showing any signs of weakness.
 This can result in reticence among men to seek needed mental health treatments.

 Understanding different cultural perceptions about mental health is key to developing culturally sensitive programs and services accessible to members of all communities.